When to perform UX Design Testing?

 Many applications try to cramp functionalities to enhance the chances of users’ engagement but compromise the overall user experience.

-Ensuring user-friendliness is a top priority because users will simply not engage with an application that is too complex or intimidating.
+Ensuring user-friendliness is a top priority because users will not engage with an application that is too complex or intimidating.
 The importance of usability testing is to point out such non-intuitive UX elements.

 Read More: UI Testing: A Detailed Guide

-The Right Time for Testing UX Design
+The Right Time for UX Design Testing

 In SDLC, depending on the method being followed, there are several points at which implementing user experience design tests make sense: